 Interns will be trained in a specific phase-based approach for treating complex trauma within a family system.
 Reaching HOPE’s model integrates evidence-based practice for individuals with complex trauma and extends this to a family system.
 Theoretical orientation integrates Structural Family Therapy, Attachment Theory, and Trauma-Focused Cognitive Behavioral Therapy.

 Interns will receive supervision with a Licensed Psychologist for at least one hour every week.
-Individual supervision will alternate weekly with Dr. Austin who supervises adult cases, and Dr. Born who supervises child cases.
 In addition, interns will receive group supervision on joint family cases for 30 minutes per day.
 Informal supervision also occurs throughout the day with the open-door policy of all 4 staff psychologists and debriefing on joint sessions.